Bill de Blasio: 2013 election

 In August 2013, the de Blasio campaign released a television advertisement featuring de Blasio's then-15-year-old son, Dante, talking about his father's plans to "'really break from the Bloomberg years.'"
 Time called it "The Ad That Won the New York Mayor's Race", noting that after it ran, "de Blasio built a steady lead that he never relinquished."

 Quinn was attacked by a number of groups including NYCLASS with their "Anybody But Quinn" campaign, allowing de Blasio to move up in the polls.
-By mid-August he emerged as the new leader among the Democrats.
+By mid-August, he emerged as the new leader among the Democrats.
 He reached 43% in a Quinnipiac poll released a week before the primary.

 Preliminary results of the September 11 primary showed de Blasio with 40.1% of the votes, slightly more than the 40% needed to avoid a runoff.

-On September 16, second-place finisher Bill Thompson conceded, citing the unlikelihood of winning a runoff even if uncounted absentee and military ballots pushed de Blasio below the 40% threshold.
-Thompson's withdrawal made de Blasio the Democratic nominee against Republican Joe Lhota in the general election.
+On September 16, second-place finisher Bill Thompson conceded the race, citing the unlikelihood of winning a runoff even if uncounted absentee and military ballots pushed de Blasio below the 40% threshold.
+Thompson's withdrawal made de Blasio the Democratic mayoral nominee.
 Exit polls showed that the issue that most aided de Blasio's primary victory was his unequivocal opposition to "stop and frisk."
 After the primary, de Blasio was announced as the nominee of the Working Families Party.

-In the general election, he defeated Lhota in a landslide with 72.2% of the vote.
+In the general election, de Blasio faced Republican candidate Joe Lhota.
+On Election Day, de Blasio defeated Lhota in a landslide, receiving 72.2% of the vote.
 Voter turnout for the election set a new record low of only 24% of registered voters, which The New York Times attributed to the expectation of a landslide in the heavily Democratic city.

 The finance activities of the 2013 de Blasio campaign became the subject of a federal corruption investigation led by U.S. Attorney Preet Bharara, including whether campaign donors received preferential treatment from City Hall.
-The investigation ended in March 2017 with no charges.
+The investigation ended in March 2017 with no charges being filed.

 2017 election

-In 2017, de Blasio won reelection to a second term, defeating Republican Assemblywoman Nicole Malliotakis, 65.2%-27.2%.
+In 2017, de Blasio won reelection to a second term, defeating Republican Assemblywoman Nicole Malliotakis, 65.2%–27.2%.